Limitations on the Spousal Testimonial Privilege

 The Law & Mediation Firm of Klueck & Hoppes, APC Is Here to Advise You

 Are you looking for quality legal advice and advocacy regarding a family law issue in California?
-If so, you should contact the Law & Mediation Firm of Klueck & Hoppes, APC, to consult an experienced family law attorney for quality legal counsel.
+If so, you should contact the Law & Mediation Firm of Klueck & Hoppes, APC, to consult an experienced attorney for quality legal counsel.

 To schedule an appointment about your case, call us at (619) 577-4900 or contact us online today.